 When conducting a visit, the panel assesses the structure and resources of the animal care and use program, the composition, functioning and effectiveness of the animal care committee (ACC), and the appropriateness of animal care and use practices, procedures and facilities.
 Assessments are based on CCAC guidelines, policy statements and associated documents.
 Assessment visits are usually conducted by CCAC assessment panels.
 However, interim and special visits are often conducted by an assessment director or an associate director of assessment without a panel.

 The CCAC conducts different types of assessment visits:

-statuses of Compliance (see CCAC policy statement on: certification of animal care and use programs), and that have identified NO significant changes or concerns when contacted prior to the visit.
-Interim assessment visits are scheduled three years after the last full assessment and are followed by a full assessment visit three years later.
-Generally, an assessment director conducts the interim assessment visit alone.
+- Interim assessment visits (view agenda and PRF) are scheduled three years after the last full assessment and are followed by a full assessment visit three years later.

-conditions at an institution warrant it, or following a request by the institution.
-These visits are usually conducted without a panel.
+- Special assessment visits to an institution may be undertaken between full assessments if conditions at an institution warrant it, or following a request by the institution.
+These visits are often conducted without a panel.